redhat-developer/app-services-cli/CONTRIBUTING.md

 ## Internationalization

-All text strings are placed in `./locales` directory.
-Group files into usage groups: commands go together under `./locales/cmd/{whoami,kafka/serviceaccount}` etc. All others can be grouped by their package.
+All text strings are placed in `./pkg/localizer/assets` directory.

-When you make a change to a locale file, you _must_ run `make pkger` to embed the static files into the Go code.
-Please ensure this step is done before committing.

 ## Documentation